When psychiatrist Ian Stevenson began investigating the children who speak of past lives, there were phenomena waiting for him that he didn’t expect.

 What are we to make of such markings?
-To ascribe them to coincidence is, as I often say, too lame an answer for me.
+To ascribe them to coincidence is, as I often say, too lame an answer, or not an answer at all.

 Do you see what the birthmarks are silently saying?
 Not only do these children possess mental memories, but they have physical/body memories.
 If this is reincarnation, apparently it is not only the mind that is re-created, but the body too, at least to some extent, in some way.

 Now, doesn’t this call out for DNA investigation?
 In the past no one thought to take DNA samples since complex examination of DNA was not possible.
 Even at the time of Stevenson’s death in 2007 the detailed study of DNA was only getting underway (the presence of Neanderthal DNA in most people wasn’t revealed until 2010).
 Stevenson would have endorsed DNA studies eagerly if such research had been possible twenty years earlier.

 The problem of course is in getting a DNA sample from the person who died and is being remembered.
 Few families would agree to having a grave opened, if they weren’t cremated.
 But that could be easily remedied if DNA samples were taken from everyone who is murdered or who dies in an accident.

 Eventually I’m sure, we will be taking DNA samples of everyone at birth, and, of course, not just in India.
 When critics asked Stevenson why there were no such cases in America, he went out and found them.